gohugoio/hugo/content/en/render-hooks/images.md

 ## Markdown

-A markdown image has three components: the image description, the image destination, and optionally the image title.
+A Markdown image has three components: the image description, the image destination, and optionally the image title.

 ```text
 ![white kitten](/images/kitten.jpg "A kitten!")